 In southern Sri Lanka, the best time of the year to surf is between November and March when it’s drier and a little cooler.
 However, with temperatures still reaching between 86-104 Fahrenheit, the best time to surf is in the morning or evening.

-Offering an intermediate level of waves, the best height can be experienced during early morning and late afternoon at Mirissa Bay.
-It’s worth checking the forecast and sea levels before planning a day of surfing ahead of time, however.
+Offering an intermediate level of waves, the best height can be experienced during the early morning and late afternoon at Mirissa Bay.
+It’s worth checking the forecast and sea levels before planning a day of surfing Mirissa ahead of time, however.

 Surfing in Mirissa